OpenSILEX/docs-community-dev/docs/Phis_local_installation.md

 In first install jdk as you want but you need to keep in mind its location.
 If jdk is already installed you can go to the next section, [Netbeans](#netbeans).

-Download the lastest version sources (e.g. tar.gz archive) [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Download the jdk 8 sources (e.g. tar.gz archive) [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Create a jdk folder.
 For example: